 by Sasha Alyson

-For a decade, the U.N. has aggressively avoided taking responsibility for its actions.
+For over a decade, the U.N. has aggressively avoided taking responsibility for its actions.
 Because of its unique status as a world body, it has succeeded, by following the same playbook used by the tobacco, fossil-fuel, big soda, and other industries:

 Destroy the evidence.